cesarvarela/stahp/README.md

 </p>

 <div align="center">
-  <h1>STAHP ✋ </h1>
+  <h1>stahp ✋ </h1>
   <p>
   Stahp aims to be (WIP at the moment) a user contributed break time reminder.
-Inspiread by Eyleo.
+Inspiread by Eyeleo.
   </P>
 </div>